Calabi-Yau structures on topological Fukaya categories: Arboreal spaces

 \subsubsection{Constructible sheaves on simplicial complexes}

 We briefly recall how to describe constructible sheaves on a simplicial complex.
-For a simplex $\sigma$ in a simplicial complex $X$, we write $Star(\sigma)$ for the union of open simplices whose closure contains $\sigma$.
-To give a sheaf $\cF$ on $X$, constructible with respect to the stratification by simplices, it suffices to give the values of $\cF$ on the open sets $Star(\sigma)$, and the corresponding restriction maps $\cF(Star(\sigma)) \to \cF(Star(\tau))$ when $Star(\tau) \subset Star(\sigma)$, i.e., when $\sigma$ lies in the closure of $\tau$.
+For a simplex $\sigma$ in a simplicial complex $X$, we write $\Star(\sigma)$ for the union of open simplices whose closure contains $\sigma$.
+To give a sheaf $\cF$ on $X$, constructible with respect to the stratification by simplices, it suffices to give the values of $\cF$ on the open sets $\Star(\sigma)$, and the corresponding restriction maps $\cF(\Star(\sigma)) \to \cF(\Star(\tau))$ when $\Star(\tau) \subset \Star(\sigma)$, i.e., when $\sigma$ lies in the closure of $\tau$.
 The appropriate diagrams should commute.
 Our definition of simplicial complex demands that the closure of an open simplex is a closed simplex, so there are no non-trivial overlaps, hence no descent conditions.

-The restriction $\cF(Star(\sigma)) \to \cF_\sigma$ is then necessarily an isomorphism, so one could instead discuss ``generization maps'' $\cF_\sigma \to \cF_\tau$ when $\sigma$ lies in the closure of $\tau$; this is the so-called ``exit path'' description of a constructible sheaf.
-A similar description works for any sufficiently fine stratification.
+The restriction $\cF(\Star(\sigma)) \to \cF_\sigma$ is then necessarily an isomorphism, so one can instead discuss `generization maps' $\cF_\sigma \to \cF_\tau$ when $\sigma$ lies in the closure of $\tau$; this is the so-called `exit path' description of a constructible sheaf.
+A similar description works for any sufficiently fine stratification satisfying appropriate local contractibility conditions.